eyebrow-fish/chronos/README.md

 # example

-In this case, maybe your self-esteem isn't doing so hot.
-Maybe a scheduled reminder will help?
-In this example, we create a new `Job` and schedule it to run hourly.
+In our example your self-esteem isn't at it's peak.
+Maybe an hourly reminder about how awesome you are will help!

 ```go
 package main